top of page

 Can I use a walking aid or stick?

 For your safety we cannot allow sticks or walking aids to be used whilst leading an alpaca on a walk.
-As our Alpaca Walks are slow and gentle, you are welcome to accompany the walk and use a stick if you are able to keep up with the group, however please be aware that the ground is uneven.

 Do you have a café?